shapeshed/nodejsbook.io.examples/chapter13/example06/README.md

-# Adding messaging
+# Adding event logging

-This example demonstrates adding messaging between clients to the application.
+This example demonstrates adding notices for when users connect and disconnect.

 Install dependencies with